 Auto WB modes can also render a setting more sunny than it actually was – great if you want to enhance your memories of a dull holiday; but not for capturing the ambience of town on a cold, bleak morning.

 AWB can also remove the warmth of a tungsten-lit interior, or the unnerving green tint of an underground car park lit with dirty fluorescent strip lights.
-The colours we meet with our eyes affect how we feel in their presence – is these that we react to and compel us to stop and shoot, so we want them integral to the pictures we take.
+The colours we meet with our eyes affect how we feel in their presence – as these are what we react to, that compel us to stop and shoot, we want them integral to the pictures we take.

 A Daylight white balance has preserved the colours of the street 1/6400sec at f/1.4, ISO 500.
 Photo credit: Damien Demolder.

-For the most part we see with a Daylight white balance, so that’s what I always set when shooting street.
-People often comment that when you shoot in raw you can add those colours back in afterwards, but colours are very hard to remember, and most people would forget to consider it while processing.
+For the most part we see with a Daylight white balance, so that’s what I always set when shooting the street.
+People often comment that shooting in raw allows those colours to be added bback in afterwards, but colours are very hard to remember, and most people would forget to consider it while processing.
 It is easier just to capture the right colours at the time.

 Should I use mechanical shutter or electronic shutter?